Home » 7 Respiratory Conditions in Parrots (Breathing Problems)

 Causes

-While psittacosis is contagious and can be spread by contact with infected humans or animals, the most common cause in captive parrots is stress.
+While psittacosis is contagious and can be spread by contact with infected humans or animals, stress is the most common cause in captive parrots.
+Be mindful of the following stressors:

 • Small, cramped cage.